-Paid hosting can give you full control over your sites brand and build recognition.
+Paid hosting gives you full control over your sites brand and helps build recognition.
 You can design features for the blog such as the name, appearance and the way it is organised.
 It will allow you to monetize your blog (make money) in the future.
 People are more likely to take you seriously if you own your blog.

 To get started with Bluehost, read below step by step instructions on how to create your account.
 Please note that my images may look slightly different to what you see on your screen.